 - We have automated alerting and log aggregation that make it easy for us to triage issues.

 - We are risk-diligent, holding off on releases and constantly weighing the cost-benefit of rolling out updates.
 This means we might push out patches for critical issues, but wait on larger or less-critical updates.

 - We have great processes and trust between our trading teams, trading support teams, and our engineering teams so that we can quickly de-escalate firm risk while reducing recovery time.

 All of these preparations were the result of our product, trading, and engineering teams working together to ensure our systems were well-built for failure.
 Capabilities like redeployment, horizontally scaling, and failover aren’t emergent and need constant diligence to remain viable.
 We might not use all these capabilities as we have this past week, but knowing that we have them ensures we can remain stable and available when the markets push us to our limit.

 Better, Faster, Stronger

-In sharing this post, I hope you have a better understanding of how PEAK6 builds systems and the kinds of stresses our trading platform can experience.
+In sharing this post, I hope you have a better understanding of how PEAK6 Capital Management builds systems and the kinds of stresses a trading platform can experience.
 If you’re in technology, I hope you can see the power of observability into your systems.
 It’s never too late to start measuring what you care about.
-It’s the only way you can make it better so that you understand how your systems perform, what your systems do under pressure, and what it might look like on your system’s record setting day.
+It’s the only way you can make it better so that you understand how your systems perform, what your systems do under pressure, and what it might look like on your system’s record-setting day.